arm/mlia/README.md

 The augmentations consist of 2 parameters: mixup strength and gaussian strength.

-Augmenations can be selected from a number of pre-defined profiles (see the table below) or each individual parameter can be chosen (see optimization_custom_augmentation above for an example):
+Augmentations can be selected from a number of pre-defined profiles (see the table below) or each individual parameter can be chosen (see optimization_custom_augmentation above for an example):

 |         Name         | MixUp Strength | Gaussian Strength |
 | :------------------: | :------------: | :---------------: |